What is Customer- Based Brand Equity?

 Brand imagery is the image that customers perceive about a brand.
 Customers have a picture of a brand, and this comes due to how they want the product to be.
 For example, customers expect a car brand to be luxurious and comfortable, while for a cosmetic brand, the customer perceives it to be glamorous and beautiful.

-There are various models to analyze the customer behavior most popular being the Kano Model and Critical to Quality Tree.
-Insights from the analysis can be used to build a high performing product.
+There are various models to analyze customer behavior most popular being the Kano Model and Critical to Quality Tree.
+Insights from the analysis can be used to build a high-performing product.

 Level 3: Brand Response